firebase/firebase-ios-sdk/HeadersImports.md

 * *Library C++ Internal Headers* - In CocoaPods, C++ internal headers should not be included in the `source_files` attribute.
-Instead, they should be defined with the `preserve_paths` attribute to avoid namespace collisions in the generated Xcode workspace.
+Instead, they should be defined with the `preserve_paths` attribute to avoid filename collisions in the generated Xcode workspace.
+C++ does not assume a global header map, so if filenames are qualified at all, it's generally by directory, not a filename prefix like in Objective-C.

 ## Imports - For Header File Consumers